alysongwilson/ACAS/WilksPhotos/AGWDetail.md

 <h4>Army Wilks Medal—2015 Recipient</h4>
 <li>After her undergraduate work at Rice and MS at Carnegie Mellon, our winner spent a couple years at the National Institute of Health.</li>
 <li>Then it was off to a Ph.D. from Duke and a new job at Cowboy Programming Resources and the beginning of her service to our national defense.</li>
 <li>I actually met her first when she was still with Cowboy Programming Resources.
 She attended ACAS in 1998 when we held it at New Mexico State.
-That was in her back
-yard at the time and Nozer Singpurwalla was offering the tutorial on Bayesian Methods.
+That was in her backyard at the time and Nozer Singpurwalla was offering the tutorial on Bayesian Methods.
 I remember she had a number of very good questions for Nozer and he did take note—in part that anyone in the community at the time would be genuinely interested in the Bayesian approach.</li>
 <li>From there she went to Los Alamos National Labs and focused on DoD and DoE work, with a great deal of her effort in reliability for places such as the Missile Defense Agency.</li>
 <li>It was only two years later, when she brought it seemed like the entire statistics staff at LANL to ACAS at Rice University to offer a tutorial on Data, Knowledge, and
 Information Integration to Support Decision Making.</li>